Entering Research (LASC 397A)

 Throughout the semester, students gained the skills to draft a

 small research proposal and presented it to the class.
-This spring we
+The Spring

 role in society and research presentations.
-Students will be writing a
+Students wrote a

 mini grant proposal for the final.